kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 That allows us to leverage the existing integration between Kueue and JobSet while using the expanded version of StartupPolicy API.

-In the future versions we will discuss potential partial admission of JobSet by Kueue.
+In the future versions we will discuss how Kueue can enqueue group of ReplicatedJobs separately and admit them.
 For example, when compute resources are available for the first ReplicatedJob the JobSet can be dispatched by Kueue.

 ### Defaulting/Validation